Manu123456789/damaged-aircraft-mpc/README.md

 - Generates a smooth runway-aligned 3D trajectory
 - Horizon extends all the way to touchdown
 - Produces a full-descent reference path
+- Only replan when Short-Horizon MPC deemed the planned path is infeasible to track

 ### Short-Horizon MPC
 - Fully **convex**